ADDITIONAL NOTES ON THOSE ON THE ROLL OF HONOUR ARE BEING PREPARED SO AS TO ROUND OUT THE BASIC INFORMATION ASSEMBLED HERE.

 “As you know we have been making things fairly lively, two of the boys that came away with me were killed, hard luck but some have to go, you knew both of them..”

 On 30th December 1916 Sgt Ern Markham was wounded in action with the 1st Australian Machine Gun Coy to which he had transferred from the 4th Battalion.
-His injuries were described as gunshot wounds, with back spinal injury, and he was in the N02 General Hospital waiting to be transferred to London for surgery.
-He died on 4th January 1917 before being transferred.
+His injuries were described as gunshot wounds, with back spinal injury, and he was in the N02 General Hospital, Rouen, France, waiting to be transferred to London for surgery.
+He died on 4th January 1917 before being transferred, and is buried in the St Sever Cemetery Extension, Rouen, France (0.IV.1).

 [NOTE: Ernest Markham’s name is not on the Darbys Falls Roll of Honour, as he enlisted from Grenfell.
 He is included here, however because of his early connections with Darbys Falls, where his widowed father had returned to live among his Markham relatives prior to the time of Ernest’s enlistment and remained there beyond Ernest’s death in France.]